On This Page

 LSJ accepts applications during Autumn, Winter, and Spring quarters.
 Applications are always due by 4pm on the second Friday of the quarter (Spring Applications due April 6th at 4:00 pm).
 The application is in a Google Form - you must be logged into your UW email address to access the application.

-Personal Statement Prompt: One of our goals in assessing each applicant to the LJS major is to understand precisely what motivates each applicant’s interest in the major.
+Personal Statement Prompt (750 words): One of our goals in assessing each applicant to the LJS major is to understand precisely what motivates each applicant’s interest in the major.
 Please use this essay to describe what intellectual questions or social issues underlie your interest in our courses Explain how courses you have already taken have informed your interest, and how you expect future courses will enable you to explore that interest further.

 Click Here to Apply - Due April 6th at 4pm